iterative/dvc.org/content/docs/api-reference/read.md

   The [default remote] of `repo` is used if a `remote` argument is not given.
   For local projects, the <abbr>cache</abbr> is tried before the default remote.

-- `config` - [config] dictionary to pass to the DVC project.
-This is merged with the existing project config and can be used to, for example, provide credentials to the `remote`.
-See [dvc.api.open](/doc/api-reference/open) for examples.

-- `remote_config` - Dictionary of options to pass to the DVC remote.
+- `remote_config` - dictionary of options to pass to the DVC remote.
 This can be used to, for example, provide credentials to the `remote`.

 - `config` - [config] dictionary to pass to the DVC project.
 This is merged with